sylhare/Type-on-Strap/_posts/2019-05-02-reliable-ai.md

 [<img class="postimage_50" src="{{ site.baseurl }}/assets/img/posts/2019-05-02-reliable-ai/reluplex.png"/>]({{ site.baseurl }}/assets/img/posts/2019-05-02-reliable-ai/reluplex.png)
 {% endfigure %}

 In one scenario the researchers were asked to show that if Intruder approaches from the left, then the system would advise Ownship to turn strong right.
 The researchers proved in 1.5 hours using modest compute resources that the network functions correctly for this scenario in every case.
 A more complicated second scenario considered a situation where Intruder and Ownship are at different altitudes and additionally where Ownship had received a previous advisory to turn weak left.
 This illustrates the sort of complexity that can arise in such systems.
 In this case the network should advise COC (clear of conflict, that is, maintain current course) or weak left.
-The researchers found a counter example in 11 hours using modest compute resources, and later corrected the counter example in a different network.
+The researchers found a counter example in 11 hours using modest compute resources, and the counter example was later corrected in a different network.

 **Understanding Model Predictions**